+Prescription formulary 100% coverage of eligible drugs including coverage of reasonable &amp; customary drug ingredient cost mark-ups (15% drug markup limit)

+No deductible

+Drugs legally requiring a prescription, diabetic supplies, preventative vaccines (excluding non-life-sustaining over-the-counter [OTC] vaccines)

+May be subject to Prior Authorization

+Pay-direct drug card available

+Mandatory generic substitution

+Therapeutic class pricing

-Prescription formulary 100% coverage of eligible drugs No deductible Drugs legally requiring a prescription, diabetic supplies, preventative vaccines May be subject to Prior Authorization Pay-direct drug card available Mandatory generic substitution \$8 maximum dispensing fee Limit of 5 dispensing fees paid by the plan per maintenance medication per year (note, this limit does not apply to drugs purchased in Quebec) \$18,000 lifetime maximum for fertility drugs (except as may be provided by law, such as in Quebec) \$500 maximum each benefit year for erectile dysfunction drugs
+\$8 maximum dispensing fee

+Limit of five dispensing fees paid by the plan per maintenance medication per year (note, this limit does not apply to drugs purchased in Quebec)

+\$5,000 lifetime maximum for fertility drugs (except as may be provided by law, such as in Quebec)

+\$700 lifetime maximum for smoking cessation products and expenses (counselling, nicotine replacement and certain medications)

-- Drugs and drug supplies described below are eligible when prescribed by a person entitled by law to prescribe them, dispensed by a person entitled by law to dispense them, and provided in Canada - Drugs which require a written prescription according to the Food and Drugs Act, Canada or provincial legislation in effect where the drug is dispensed, including contraceptive drugs and products containing a contraceptive drug - Injectable drugs including vitamins, insulins and allergy extracts.
-Syringes for self-administered injections are also covered - Disposable needles for use with non-disposable insulin injection devices, lancets, test strips, and sensors for flash glucose monitoring machines - Extemporaneous preparations or compounds if one of the ingredients is a covered drug - Certain other drugs that do not require a prescription by law may be covered.
-If you have any questions, contact Canada Life before incurring the expense - Unless medical evidence is provided to Canada Life that indicates why a drug cannot be substituted, the covered expense may be limited to the cost of the lowest priced interchangeable drug, usually known as a generic (described under mandatory generic substitution below) - For drugs eligible under a provincial drug plan, coverage is limited to the deductible amount and coinsurance you are required to pay under that plan - Benefits for drugs and drug supplies provided outside Canada are payable only as provided under the out-of-country emergency care provision - Drugs that are not subjected to Prior Authorization will be administered by Canada Life.
+- Drugs and drug supplies are eligible when prescribed by a person entitled by law to prescribe them, dispensed by a person entitled by law to dispense them, and provided in Canada - Drugs that are not subjected to Prior Authorization will be covered if they are listed in the CAEAS-ECAB Formulary, which is maintained monthly by Cubic Health Inc.(Cubic) and Canada Life, in effect on the date of purchase - Drugs that are subject to Prior Authorization, in other words drugs requiring a member to meet certain clinical criteria before a medication can be approved, are discussed in more detail below - Prescriptions requiring vaccines and toxoids are covered, as well as preventative vaccines and toxoids that are not covered under public immunization programs for a given member in the region of the claim at the time of the claim, subject to the covered expense limitation for interchangeable drugs.
+Non-life-sustaining over-the-counter vaccines are not covered - Unless medical evidence is provided to Canada Life that indicates why a drug cannot be substituted, the covered expense may be limited to the cost of the lowest priced interchangeable drug (described below) - For drugs eligible under a provincial drug plan, coverage is limited to the deductible amount and coinsurance you are required to pay under that plan - Benefits for drugs and drug supplies provided outside Canada are payable only as provided under the out-of-country emergency care provision

-Your drug coverage is an important and valuable part of your benefits plan, and the P/VP plan includes certain approaches designed to keep the plan affordable and sustainable, including:
+Your drug coverage is an important and valuable part of your benefits plan, and the CAEAS-ECAB plan includes certain approaches designed to keep the plan affordable and sustainable.